 High school and collegiate athletes should consider joining their school swim teams.

 Masters (post-collegiate) athletes should join a competitive masters swimming team for coached weekly workouts.
-The cost for two weekly coached masters workouts is $70 per month through Santa Clara Swim Club Masters.
+The cost for three weekly coached masters workouts is $70 per month through Santa Clara Swim Club Masters.

 Swimming also requires a small monthly budget (~$25) for replacement equipment, including swimming suits and goggles.